 What is One Retinoblastoma World?

-One Retinoblastoma World gathers together eye and cancer specialists, researchers, parent and survivor advocates from around the world to pursue best possible care for all affected children.
+One Retinoblastoma World gathers together eye and cancer specialists, researchers, parent and survivor advocates from around the world to pursue best possible care for all affected children and survivors.
 The meeting asks key questions:

-How can we ensure all children have access to high quality care?
+How can we ensure all children and survivors have access to high quality care?